percona/community/content/events/streams-mysql/2022-10-14-how-to-benchmark-your-mysql-database.md

 **WHERE**

-⚠️ We will be posting a new date soon.
+⚠️ We will be posting a new date for this event soon.

-Add this event to your [Google Calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=MmY1c3Ruc3Judm41dGY1ZHUxbDI1ZWdvMm8gYWxla3NhbmRyYS5hYnJhbW92YUBwZXJjb25hLmNvbQ&tmsrc=aleksandra.abramova%40percona.com).

 Follow us on [Twitter](https://twitter.com/PerconaBytes) and stay tuned to all upcoming meetups.
 Join our chat on [Discord](http://per.co.na/discord).